Qwinn1/forktools/README.md

 # SETTING UP ENVIRONMENT PATHS

-This section is now obsolete as `bash installft.sh` will set up your paths in .bashrc for you.
+This section is now obsolete as `bash installft.sh` will set up your paths in .bashrc (or .bash_profile, if you're on MacOS X) for you.

 # FORK NAMING CONVENTION ISSUES